julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Tuesday, October 22, 2024.
+Wednesday, October 23, 2024.
 Quote of the day:

-> "Simplicity is the ultimate sophistication." - Leonardo da Vinci
+> "Opportunities are usually disguised as hard work, so most people don't recognize them." - Ann Landers